 115 West Capitol St. // +1 601-360-0090

-As if it’s not impressive enough that this Italian eatery already makes their own pasta in-house every day- they also cure their own charcuterie!
+As if it’s not impressive enough that this Italian restaurant already makes their own pasta in-house every day- they also cure their own charcuterie!

 Their menu boasts everything from classics such as Bolognese and spaghetti with meatballs to original dishes such as their short rib gnocchi, three-cheese lobster ravioli, or grilled octopus puttanesca.